ithirzty/bah-website/pages/doc/libs/http_lib.md

 ### makeRawHttpsRequest (func)
 <code>makeRawHttpsRequest(host cpstring, message cpstring) cpstring </code>
 Used for making TLS requests.
-&ast;This is an internal function, you should know what you're doing if you decide to use it.&ast;
+*This is an internal function, you should know what you're doing if you decide to use it.*

 ### makeRawRequest (func)